 4. Drive Through Beverly Hills & Rodeo Drive

-Driving through Beverly Hills is a must-do, especially if you’re curious as to what this famous neighborhood looks like.
+Driving through Beverly Hills is a must-do, especially if you’re curious about what this famous neighborhood looks like.
 You may want to get a photo of the famous Beverly Hills sign.

 It IS a beautiful neighborhood to see.
-You could literally go up and down the streets of Beverly Hills, get lost, and gawk at all the gorgeous mansions.
+You could drive up and down the streets of Beverly Hills, get lost, and gawk at all the gorgeous mansions.
 Streets are lined with Palm Trees.
 Luxury stores.
 And famous hotels like the Beverly Hills hotel and Beverly Wilshire.

 One fun thing to do is buy one of those Celebrity Maps they sell on the side of the road or on Hollywood Blvd.
 Take your own tour.
 You never know when you may spot a celebrity.